Kapha-Pacifying Recipe: Easy Ginger Pickle

 This recipe for a super easy ginger pickle will not only give your agni the boost that it may be looking for, but it will also align well with the healthy diet goals you are setting.

-Ginger is an incredible spice and herb.
-Great for kapha and melting away any excess that may be built up.
-It also helps with weight management, kindling agni, and so much more!
+Ginger is an incredible spice.
+Great for warming vata and kapha, assisting weight management, kindling agni, and so much more!
 The best part is that fresh ginger doesn’t aggravate pitta.
 What a win-win!

-After making this pickle, you can enjoy it before your meals to get your digestion going and agni burning.
+Enjoy this ginger pickle before your meals to pique your digestion and get your agni burning.
 I recommend making a decent size batch that will last you quite some time.

 - ½ pound fresh ginger root